-- 1. Furnish proof by providing the College with the diploma, official transcript or GED certificate, a copy of which will be placed in the student file, and - 2.
+- 1. Furnish proof by providing the College with the diploma, official transcript or GED certificate, a copy of which will be placed in the student file (for the Merrillville campus, a signed attestation of graduation is acceptable), and - 2.
 Achieve a passing score on a nationally normed, standardized test.
 This test measures an applicant's basic skills in reading and arithmetic.
 Applicants who fail the test can be re-tested using a different nationally normed, standardized test.